-Output 1.1.1 Integrating sustainability and resilience issues into the national government structures, strengthening the capacity of extensions for INRM and biodiversity-friendly value chains.
+Output 1.1.1: Sustainability and resilience integrated into the national government structures, strengthening the capacity of extensions for INRM and biodiversity-friendly value chains.

-Output 1.1.2 Establishing functioning multi-stakeholder platforms in place in the project sites and related levels of local government.
+Output 1.1.2: Functioning multi-stakeholder platforms in place in the project sites and related levels of local government.
 This will be achieved by convening key stakeholders at national and local/landscape scale including Water Users Associations (WUAs) and local land committees to develop cross-sector responses to address food insecurity.
 This involves cooperation, planning and action across federal government sector ministries and agencies, regional government and woreda administrations as well as convening beyond government, and engaging with civil society, religious groups, the private sector, local communities, academic and research institutions, international and national NGOs and development partners.
 The convening of such multi-stakeholder platforms with partners is consistent with the learning component of RAPTA which encourages monitoring, assessment and knowledge management to move beyond minimum compliance, and towards learning and adaptive management of the project and interventions through continuous learning and adjustment (see also Component 3).

-Output 1.1.3 At least one gender-responsive decision-support tool and participatory process applied: The tool will identify intervention pathways that unlock the barriers that currently prevent women smallholder farmers from benefiting from: (i) roof-water harvesting for household domestic and agricultural use (including vegetable production and livestock consumption); (ii) small-scale irrigation/water-smart agriculture at household level using pumps and gravity-fed groundwater and surface diversion for fruits, vegetables and other high values crops; (iii) on-farm soil moisture strengthening for crop production including crop selection and type, zero/minimum tillage and high ridge development; (iv) soil fertility and water-retention improvements through composting and green manuring; and (v) physical and biological soil and water conservation including afforestation/re-afforestation, land closure, terracing and bench terracing, multipurpose bundling and household seedlings.
+Output 1.1.3: At least one gender-responsive decision-support tool and participatory process applied: The tool will identify intervention pathways that unlock the barriers that currently prevent women smallholder farmers from benefiting from: (i) roof-water harvesting for household domestic and agricultural use (including vegetable production and livestock consumption); (ii) small-scale irrigation/water-smart agriculture at household level using pumps and gravity-fed groundwater and surface diversion for fruits, vegetables and other high values crops; (iii) on-farm soil moisture strengthening for crop production including crop selection and type, zero/minimum tillage and high ridge development; (iv) soil fertility and water-retention improvements through composting and green manuring; and (v) physical and biological soil and water conservation including afforestation/re-afforestation, land closure, terracing and bench terracing, multipurpose bundling and household seedlings.

 Outcome 1.2 Policies and incentives in place at national and local level to support smallholder agriculture and food value-chains: This will be achieved through the following outputs:

-Output 1.2.1 Value chain approaches integrated with sustainable production systems, including reduction of post-harvest losses and a focus on livestock, grazing and dung utilization: The concept of value chains involves value addition from production through to final consumption of product, during which different processes and actors are engaged at different points.
+Output 1.2.1: Value chain approaches integrated with sustainable production systems, including reduction of post-harvest losses and a focus on livestock, grazing and dung utilization: The concept of value chains involves value addition from production through to final consumption of product, during which different processes and actors are engaged at different points.
 The processes include production, storage and post-harvest processing at farm- and local-level; processing, grading and packing at industry-level (national level); and transporting and marketing to consumers.
 Several market actors participate and interact in value chains forming a hierarchy of producers, local collectors (e.g., local coffee collectives, dairy companies), traders, middlemen/agents, transport providers, manufacturers and supporting institutions such as government organizations, NGOs, financial institutions and commodity exchange agencies.
 An absence of a sufficient and functioning infrastructure in the post-harvest/production chain (including key rural-urban transport provision) results in products being lost and damaged before reaching consumers, and therefore value being lost.
 The underlying assumption is that reducing losses in the post-harvest chain will increase food security, thereby contributing to more sustainable livelihoods.
 This project will apply a holistic and integrated approach involving engagement with and cooperation between different stakeholders to unlock the constraints along value chains leading to more efficiency for both producers and consumers.
 This output will integrate value chains with production systems at project sites, with a specific (though not exclusive) focus on dairy marketing and the links between zero grazing, livestock fattening and biomass energy consumption by households.